mttcrn/software-engineering-II-project/README.md

-# CodeKataBattle - Software Engineering 2 - Requirement Engineering and Design Project - A.Y.
-2023-2024
+# CodeKataBattle - Software Engineering 2 - Requirement Engineering and Design Project
 CKB - Code Kata Battle is a Requirement Engineering and Design Project realized for the Software Engineering 2 course at Politecnico di Milano.
 Requirement analysis and design choices are widely described inside the released documents:
 - __Requirements Analysis and Specifications Document__ ([RASDv1.pdf](DeliveryFolder/RASDv1.pdf));